codeaffen/codeaffen.org/_posts/2023-08-12-manage_localvolumeset.md

 **Caution:** The following procedure could harm your cluster storage.
 It is absolutely recommended to have a backup of your data in place.

 {: .box-note}
-If there are `PersistenVolumes` attached to the desired `StorageClass` in status `Available` you could proceed.
+If there are `PersistentVolumes` attached to the desired `StorageClass` in status `Available` you could proceed.

 In our example we have increased the `maxDeviceCount` to 2 by accident but we want to decrease the value back to 1.
 To achieve this we need to follow this procedere.